1). Training advice for Annapurna Base Camp Treks

 2) What does the Annapurna trek entail

-12+ days of continuous hiking, Carrying a backpack with 5+kg/ 12+lbs for hours up and down hills, Hiking for 5+ hours each day, Covering over 5,000m/ 18,000 feet of ascent and descent during the journey to Annapurna and back.
+The Annapurna Base Camp trek is very different to the Annapurna Circuit trek.
+The Annapurna base camp trek encompasses12+ days of continuous hiking, Carrying a backpack with 5+kg/ 12+lbs for hours up and down hills, Hiking for 5+ hours each day.
+This Annapurna trek Covers over 5,000m/ 18,000 feet of ascent and descent during the journey to Annapurna and back.
 On the way down you will be hiking 15+km/ 9.3 miles per day on uneven terrain up and down hills.
 All of this will be done in at high altitude between 3,000m/ 9,842 feet and 4,200m/ 13,779 feet where there is 30% to 40% less oxygen getting to your muscles to help you move.

 3).
 What sort of distances will I trek

 Distance: The daily distances on the Annapurna base camp trek will range from 6 to 15km per day.
 Essentially you need to be able to walk 15km a day in your training on a multi day basis as you built up to the trek.
 On the trail you will need to have a proper back pack with waist strap and you will carry 5kg+/ 11lbs+ with a lack of oxygen in your body, so you need to building up to training with double the weight you will carry on the trek and walking similar distances.

 4).
 How do you start preparing for this trek